-Later (after the note-on and before the note off) the volume is further described with controller 2 (often called "Breath Control") and the changes in pitch with pitch bend.
+Later (after the note-on and before the note off) the volume is further described with controller 2 (often called "Breath Control") and the changes in pitch with "pitch bend" (a special controller, designed for this purpose).

 The pitch and volume description happens at a resolution of 1/100 second and is stored in context with the samples in the Listener's memory.
 These pitch and volume descriptions are put out by Audio To Midi via the